acdcjunior/acdcjunior.github.io/_posts/2017-06-15-npm-package-locks_npm_notice_created_a_lockfile_as_package-lock-json_you_should_commit_this_file.md

 But for [several reasons](https://docs.npmjs.com/files/package-locks#description), that is not always the case.

 That's where `package-lock.json` comes in.
-It is basically a record of what files where actually downloaded.
+It is basically a (*reproducible*) record of what files where actually downloaded.

-So, now, everytime you run `npm install`, you (or your fellow devs, or the CI server) will get the exact same dependency tree downloaded.
+So, now, everytime you run `npm install`, if `package-lock.json` is present, you (or your fellow devs, or the CI server, or your boss' cousin) will get the exact same dependency tree downloaded to `node_modules`.

 Simple, isn't it?